gitlabhq/gitlabhq/doc/development/documentation/index.md

 We use the [monthly release blog post](https://about.gitlab.com/handbook/marketing/blog/release-posts/#monthly-releases) as a changelog checklist to ensure everything is documented.

-For more detail on the steps to follow for developers, product managers, and technical writers in this process, see the [documentation workflow](workflow.md) page.
+For more detail on the steps to follow for developers, product managers, and technical writers in this process, see the [feature-change workflow](feature-change-workflow.md) page.

 ### Other documentation contributions